Pappalardo Honors Program

 PHIL 207H – Contemporary Issues in Social Justice

 Students who have previously earned credit for any of the above courses, either through dual enrollment or Advanced Placement Test scores, do not need to retake these courses as a part of the Pappalardo Honors Program.

-The Pappalardo Honors Program invites applications from motivated and engaged high school and non-traditional students.
+The Pappalardo Honors Program invites applications from motivated and engaged high school students.

 Potential Pappalardo Honors students apply to the program by completing an application and supplying basic educational information.
 Students will be accepted to the program on the basis of grade point average in their college-preparation courses; teacher and/or school counselor recommendations; an admissions essay; co-curricular involvement; and ability to place into college-level courses.

 Pappalardo Honors students are those who have distinguished themselves from their peers by their academic success and their commitment to bettering themselves and their communities.

 Students admitted to the Pappalardo Honors program will:

 - Either rank in the top 15% of their graduating class or have a cumulative high school grade point average of 3.5 or higher.